chricken/chfiledb/Readme.md

 ```
 ---
 ### create()
-Creates a new database.
+Creates a new database with the given dbName as ID.

-Returning Object contains
-- **connection** Object to work with the created database immediately.

 Parameters
 - **dbName**: Defines the name of the new database.
 The name is case sensitive.
 This parameter is *required*, so no default provided.
 - **debug**: Gives additional outputs in case of an error.
 Defaults to *false*.

+Returning Object contains
+- **status**: The status of the operation
+- **connection**: Object to work with the created database immediately.

 ```